hasanian01/read-mega-data-csv-format/README.md

-Please read Myapproach.txt to learn about the applied methods.
+Please read My_approach.txt to learn about the applied methods.

+Your comments and suggestions are very wellcome.

 Mostafa Hasanian
 hasanian.mostafa@gmail.com